andrefaria24/waypoint-general-intro-demo/README.md

     ```
 6. Manually add the developer instructions currently commented out within the waypoint.tf file due to a hcp provider bug to the template

+7. Manually lookup and add the value for the TFE_NOCODE_MODULE_ID variable

 ## Demo Execution

 ### Use Case 1 - Waypoint template creation and usage